zotero/publications/CONTRIBUTING.md

     npm start

 While the development server is running, changes to any of the file in *src* dir will result in respecive file being rebuilt in the live development environment.
-Demo server supports [livereload](http://livereload.com/) but does not serve middleware (meaning you need a [plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)).

 Tests
 --------------